daviddenton/fintrospect/README.md

 libraryDependencies += "com.twitter" %% "finagle-http" % "6.27.0"
 libraryDependencies += "io.github.daviddenton" %% "fintrospect" % "X.X.X"
 ```

+Additionally, to activate any message formats other than Argo JSON and native XML you'll need to import the relevant libraries (e.g. Json4S native/jackson), since only the bindings are included in the Fintrospect JAR.

 ###See it
 See the <a href="https://github.com/daviddenton/fintrospect/tree/master/src/test/scala/examples" target="_top">example code</a>.